 Morgan Stanley’s wealth-management unit has set aside at least 59 percent of revenue for pay every quarter since 2010, tried to cut costs as revenue dropped 2 percent in the first half and stopped setting targets that rely on an improvement in the markets.
 The firm’s valuation of the joint venture implies an environment that isn’t getting better soon.

 “Volumes are at low levels, and there is the potential those levels won’t increase materially in the intermediate term,” Burnell said.
 “Most of these companies are trying very hard to get their cost structures as efficient as they can, but it is, by definition, a relatively tech-intense and personnel- intense business.”

 Morgan Stanley has tried to cut compensation costs by reducing the number of brokers by more than 1,000 over the last year, raising the minimum amount of revenue an adviser must produce to avoid pay cuts and shrinking the number of trainees to 1,250 from 2,000.
 It is also attempting to boost revenue by offering more clients managed accounts that charge a fixed fee and pursuing customers who have more than $1 million in assets.

 The firm isn’t the only one courting that population.
-Bank of America (BAC) and Wells Fargo have laid out plans to offer more products to their wealthiest clients and turn mortgage customers into patrons of their brokerage businesses.
+Bank of America (BAC:US) and Wells Fargo have laid out plans to offer more products to their wealthiest clients and turn mortgage customers into patrons of their brokerage businesses.

 “Everyone’s beating each other up to get the same clients, which makes success in that area even more complicated in a constrained revenue environment,” Burnell said.
 “The banks are now clearly focusing a lot more time and effort on keeping their more profitable customers, and that may be another cloud on the horizon for companies like Morgan Stanley.”